 - In what areas are they struggling most?
 Where do they need help and/or encouragement?

 Once you know those details about a member or family in your congregation, you’re responsible to remember them on behalf of your church.
 After all, a day may come when a family you know well needs pastoral care, and you’re not available.
 Do the others on your staff or leadership team know enough to offer specific care for the families in your church?

-We’re building Faithlife Equip to help you and your leadership team know and minister to your congregation, so we’ve included some specific tools church leaders are already finding useful:
+Servant Keeper church management software from Faithlife was built to help you and your leadership team know and minister to your congregation:

 - Notes.
-You can pop open your Faithlife mobile app or go to faithlife.com to jot down some notes after meeting up with someone in your church.
-It’s super easy to do, and you can set each note to be completely private (you only), or visible to other people in your church with admin access.
-You could also log your interactions with people in your church.
+You can pop open your mobile app to jot down some notes after meeting up with someone in your church.
+It’s super easy to do, and you can set each note to be completely private (you only), or visible to other leaders in your church.

 2. Communicate well

 Now, communication may seem like a no-brainer to you, and I’ll be honest—a few years ago, I would have thought the same thing.
 But with technology moving so quickly, church communication is growing more complicated by the day (or so it seems).